ibm-watson-data-lab/cloudant-food-tracker/README.md

 Keep in mind, this first step of using Cloudant Sync *does not use the Internet at all*.
 The first goal is simply to store app data locally.
 After that works correctly, you will add cloud sync features.
 This is the *offline-first* architecture, with Internet access being *optional* to use the app.
 All data operations are on the local device.
 (If the device has an Internet connection, then the app will sync its data to the cloud&mdash;covered in the next section.)

+### Learning Objectives

+At the end of the lesson, you’ll be able to:

+  1. Understand the Cloudant document model:
+    1. Key-value storage for basic data types
+    1. Attachment storage for binary photos
+    1. The document ID and revision ID
+  1. Store and retrieve meal data using the Cloudant Sync datastore

 ### Remove NSCoding

 Begin cleanly by removing the current NSCoding system from the model and the table view controller.